jordonkane/grovewind-books/README.md

 #### Java:
 - Learned how to design Java model classes
 - Learned what DAO classes are and how to create them
+- Learned about database connectivity with JDBC and Hibernate
+- Learned how to run project on an Apache server
 - Fundamentals of writing unit tests with JUnit
 - Learned how to utilize Servlets
 #### MySQL: